mhausenblas/github-api-fetcher/README.md

 Fetches data from the public GitHub API and ingests it into various sinks (for now InfluxDB only).

-To run locally:
+## To run locally

     $ go install github.com/mhausenblas/github-api-fetcher
     $ ./github-api-fetcher
+    $ curl localhost:9393/start

-To run as a DC/OS service (1.8 or above required):
+## To run as a DC/OS service

+This requires a DC/OS 1.8 or above cluster:

 ```json
 {